WGribaa/mnist-reader/README.md

 Upcoming functionalities :
 - Another view that shows multiple images at once.
 - Saving single or multiple images into PNG, JPG or both types files.
-- Hint appearing above the canvas to give detailed about individual pixels.
 - Panel and/or dialog that shows details about the currently displayed image.
 - Panel and/or dialog that shows details about the currently read Dataset file.